 It’s worthwhile comparing the results from your speed test against the maximum speed of your internet plan.
 If you’re on the NBN in Australia, this is easy to check as your NBN provider lists both the maximum speed available on your plan and the typical evening speed you can expect on its website.

 For example, the maximum possible speed of Aussie Broadband’s NBN 50 plan is 50Mbps, and its typical evening speed is 50Mbps.
 If your speed test results are similar to the plan’s typical evening speed listed on your provider’s website (say, within a margin of error of about 5Mbps), then it would appear nothing is wrong – you might just need a faster NBN plan.
-If you’re now thinking about a faster NBN plan, find a plan with our comparison tool, or check out the table below.
+If you’re now thinking about a faster NBN plan, find a plan with our internet comparison tool, or check out the table below.
 If your internet is still so slow, it’s time to investigate further.

 3. You have a virus or malware